Your Second Year in Business: The $60K to $120K Evolution and Every Decision That Matters

 Time allocation: 40 hours weekly on growth, zero on operations

-What changed: Adriana stopped being in the business and started building the business.
-Operations ran without her.
-She focused on what only the founder could do: strategy, partnerships, growth.
+What changed: Adriana stopped working in the business and started building the business: operations ran without her, and she focused on what only the founder could do—strategy, partnerships, and growth.

 Month 19: Team Expansion